Overview

 Protecting additional information: signature, occupation and date of birth

-Once in force, the 2025 Regulations will allow any individual to apply to suppress the following additional information from historical records at Companies House:
+The 2025 Regulations also allow any individual to apply to suppress the following additional information from public disclosure:

 - signature